 Such a lengthy source control history in conjunction with recent activity may indicate that this code base and community are important enough to attract long-term commitment, and may also indicate a mature and relatively bug-free code base.

 Note: The source code for Sage: Open Source Mathematics Software might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

 Over the past twelve months, 142 developers contributed new code to Sage: Open Source Mathematics Software.
 This is one of the largest open-source teams in the world, and is in the top 2% of all project teams on Open Hub.

 For this measurement, Open Hub considers only recent changes to the code.
 Over the entire history of the project, 672 developers have contributed.

 Sage: Open Source Mathematics Software is written mostly in Python.

 Across all Python projects on Open Hub, 25% all source code lines are comments.For Sage: Open Source Mathematics Software, this figure is only 67%.

 This very impressive number of comments puts Sage: Open Source Mathematics Software among the top 10% of all Python projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

-Over the last twelve months, Sage: Open Source Mathematics Software has seen a substantial increase in activity.
-This may be a sign that interest in this project is rising, and that the open source community has embraced this project.
+Over the last twelve months, Sage: Open Source Mathematics Software has not seen any change in activity.
+This may be a good sign, and an indication that development is continuing at the same pace and not dropping off.